 Here are a few things you can do to keep your cat healthy and comfortable throughout her pregnancy.

 Schedule a visit with your vet as soon as possible.
-As mentioned earlier, your vet can perform an ultrasound to detect pregnancy as early as 2 weeks.
-Anywhere between days 17 and 25 of pregnancy, a vet can also perform an abdomen check to feel for kittens in your cat’s womb.
-Fetal heartbeats are detectable by day 20 of a cat’s gestation period.
+Your vet can perform an ultrasound to detect pregnancy as early as 25–35 days gestation: doing so before 21 days can result in false-negatives.
+Your vet will also perform a physical exam of your cat, including her abdomen: they will take this opportunity to feel for kittens in your cat’s womb.
+Fetal heartbeats are detectable around day 25 of a cat’s gestation period.

 Vets can also take X-rays when your cat is further along to determine how many kittens she’s carrying.
 Kittens’ spines and skulls become visible after 42 days in the womb, so abdomen checks and X-rays are most useful after the 42-day mark.